 20 Seventeenth Census of the United States (1950), Census Tracts J-2, J-3, J-6, J-7 and J-8 (bounded by Gough, Eddy, Steiner, Fulton, Geary, Baker, & California Streets) The population of these Tracts included 14,716 Whites, 14,652 Blacks, and 4,820 other non-Whites, who, it may be assumed were almost all Japanese.
-These tracts together encompass an area larger than that defined as the Japantown core.
-Census data is drawn from "Japantown Historic Context Statement" written by Tim Kelley and Gerald Takano with the Japantown Task Force, October 2003.

-Japantown was selected as one of the first large-scale urban renewal projects in the nation.21
+These tracts together interned, Japantown was being targeted for slum clearance.
+After a wartime hiatus, planning resumed and in 1948, a portion of San Francisco's Western Addition including much of Japantown was selected as one of the first large-scale urban renewal projects in the nation.21